 There is no shortcut to making your company the perfect place to work, but creating a powerfully positive employee experience will help keep more of your best employees on your team for the long haul.

-In fact, according to Gallup, “Companies with highly engaged workforces outperform their peers by 147% in earnings per share.”
+In fact, according to Gallup, “Companies with a highly engaged workforce outperform their peers by 147% in earnings per share.”

 Here are six important factors to consider when building an employee engagement program: